openshift/assisted-service/docs/enhancements/install-sno-using-ibi.md

 A new flag will be added to the cluster object [TBD], along with extra-parameters specific to IBI [TBD].

-`supported-versions` API with be amended to return only the version of OCP available for installation with IBI.
+`supported-versions` API will be amended to return only the version of OCP available for installation with IBI.

 #### Feature support